Why has my credit score gone down?

 Moving house frequently could be bad for your credit score.
 A lender could view a significant number of past addresses as a sign of financial instability.
 It may also mean you end up with inconsistent addresses across different financial products and the electoral roll.

-This isn’t something you can do much about – other than prioritising getting on the electoral roll and updating your personal details once you move – and should not be something that puts you off moving, but don’t be surprised to see your score dip slightly when you update your address.
+This isn’t something you can do much about – other than prioritising getting on the electoral roll and updating your personal details once you move – and should not be something that puts you off moving, but don’t be surprised to see your rating dip slightly when you update your address.
 Do not be tempted to stick with an old address to avoid this, however, as that could cause more issues.

 Reason 9: Fraudulent applications